testbuddy/sms_digital_challenge/README.md

 # SmsDigitalChallenge

 Gets an image for every keyword and build a collage with all downloaded images.
-This is my first ruby applicaton...
+This is my first ruby application...
 So please do not be so harsh ;))

 ## Requirements